piotrwitek/react-redux-typescript-guide/README.md

   // handlers using Class Fields with arrow functions handleClick = () => this.setState({ count: this.state.count + 1});

-  // lifecycle methods are normal instance methods componentDidMount() {
+  // lifecycle methods should be declared as normal instance methods and it's fine componentDidMount() {
     console.log('Mounted!');
   }